 Barcelona is very easy to navigate by train, bus and metro.
 Where ever you need to go options are available.

-For more information on timetables, prices and stops within Barcelona you can find them at the following link: Train
+For more information on timetables, prices and stops within Barcelona you can find them here.

 The metro, bus and other public transport services are operated by the TMB (Transports Metropolitans de Barcelona).